Podcast: Play in new window | Download

-This week we’re joined by Joanne Sanders of target marketing firm EWISE Communications.
+This week Joanne Sanders, president of target marketing firm EWISE Communications joined us!
 She came to share some of her amazing stories and sage advice on international marketing.
-There can be some unexpected hang-ups that may come from expanding into foreign markets without proper preparation.
+Some unexpected hang-ups may come from expanding into foreign markets without proper preparation.

 Joanne’s qualifications and accolades seem endless.
-She’s a member of the board for the World Trade Center of Atlanta; she serves as an international manufacturing liaison for the Georgia Manufacturing Alliance; she won a 2017 Georgia Latina Excellence Award for Business and Technology; and she was even recently awarded by the city of Atlanta as well.
+For one thing, she’s a member of the board for the World Trade Center of Atlanta.
+She serves as an international manufacturing liaison for the Georgia Manufacturing Alliance.
+Recently she won a 2017 Georgia Latina Excellence Award for Business and Technology.
+On top of that, the city of Atlanta recently awarded her as well!

 But Joanne didn’t actually start out in international marketing.
 Originally she was a sales executive who was frustrated with marketing, because their content didn’t always meet customer needs.
 As a result, she started her own agency.
 And as usually happens when you start your own business, she learned a lot – particularly about international expansions.

 Once a business’ marketing begins to go global, she says, an entire new can of worms is opened.
 A lot of cultural nuances go into our content, even if we don’t realize it.

 1. ONCE YOU CROSS BORDERS, THE GAME CHANGES.

 One area of difficulty with international marketing is when outside enterprises come to the United States and yet keep practicing the same marketing techniques and rules here as in their homeland.

 American companies are no exception to this bad habit when they go overseas, either.
 Joanne recently spoke at the Georgia Manufacturing Alliance Summit about some of these issues.

 Digital marketing in Asia often involves social media platforms that the western world hasn’t even heard of.
 And due to strict email marketing laws, some everyday outreach techniques here in the states could get you sent to jail in Europe.

 Cultural differences can also mean that customers’ purchasing paths aren’t the same.
 Your personas won’t be identical all over the globe.

 Local stores, for example, are more influential than chain stores in the Caribbean.
 Healthcare markets and buyers differ in Brazil, versus the U.S, versus Japan.